Enabling Route Propagation

 -

-Select the route table to which you want to enable route propagation.
+In the Route Tables dashboard, check the box of the route table to which you want to enable route propagation.

 The route table is selected. -

-Click Enable Route Propagation .
+Click Enable Route Propagation.

 -